neo-mashiro/SUFD/README.rst

     | Escape character is '^]'.
     | Welcome to the daemon!
 Please issue your shell command, or type QUIT to exit.
     | You can type MONITOR to view the current threads usage, hit Enter to stop.
+    | >
     | > monitor
-    | Threads Usage: 0 out of 8 total threads are currently active
+    | Threads Usage: 0 out of 4 total threads are currently active
-    | Threads Usage: 1 out of 8 total threads are currently active
+    | Threads Usage: 1 out of 4 total threads are currently active
-    | Threads Usage: 2 out of 8 total threads are currently active
+    | Threads Usage: 2 out of 4 total threads are currently active
     | ...
-    | Threads Usage: 8 out of 16 total threads are currently active
+    | Threads Usage: 4 out of 8 total threads are currently active
-    | Threads Usage: 9 out of 16 total threads are currently active
+    | Threads Usage: 5 out of 8 total threads are currently active
     | ...
-    | Threads Usage: 23 out of 24 total threads are currently active
+    | Threads Usage: 8 out of 8 total threads are currently active
-    | Threads Usage: 24 out of 24 total threads are currently active
+    | Threads Usage: 7 out of 8 total threads are currently active
     | ...
-    | Threads Usage: 23 out of 24 total threads are currently active
+    | Threads Usage: 4 out of 8 total threads are currently active
-    | Threads Usage: 22 out of 24 total threads are currently active
+    | Threads Usage: 3 out of 7 total threads are currently active
     | ...
-    | Threads Usage: 2 out of 10 total threads are currently active
-    | Threads Usage: 1 out of 9 total threads are currently active
+    | Threads Usage: 1 out of 5 total threads are currently active
-    | Threads Usage: 0 out of 8 total threads are currently active
+    | Threads Usage: 0 out of 4 total threads are currently active
     | ...

 Now let's send some signals to the server, with the expectation that they will be recorded but ignored.